• HOME

 Remember that some venues require a “guaranteed” number.
 This means, that if you say 120-140 people, you will most likely be required to pay a guarantee of 120 people, regardless of whether your final wedding guest number is less than that.

 Of course, this will also affect your budget.
-As you move along your wedding planning, you can adjust things like food choices, decor, florals, accessories, and a lot more to help you maintain your budget and not overspend.
+As you move along with your wedding planning, you can adjust things like food choices, decor, florals, accessories, and a lot more to help you maintain your budget and not overspend.

 Where To Start Planning A Wedding - guest count